-Why does the Torah see fit to state "Sheish Shanim Tizra Sadecha ... "?
+Why does the Torah see fit to insert "Sheish Shanim Tizra Sadecha ... "?

-Ramban #1, Moshav Zekenim #1: It is the way the Torah normally speaks.
+Ramban #1 and Moshav Zekenim #1: It is the way the Torah normally speaks.
 1

-Ramban #2, Moshav Zekenim #2 (citing Yerushalmi in Kil'ayim): It comes to teach us that someone who works his land in the Shemitah transgresses an Asei 2 (as well as the Lav in the following Pasuk.
+Ramban #2 and Moshav Zekenim #2 (citing Yerushalmi in Kil'ayim): It comes to teach us that someone who works his land in the Sh'mitah transgresses an Asei 2 (as well as the La'av in the following Pasuk.

-Ramban #3 (citing the Mechilta in Mishpatim) and Seforno: When Yisrael do the will of Hashem they experience one Shemitah (per seven years), as the Torah writes "Sheish Shanim Tizra es Artzecha ... "; but when they don't, they have to keep four Shemitos - by leaving the land fallow in the first, third and fifth years, 3 followed by the Shemitah in the seventh.
+Ramban #3 (citing the Mechilta in Mishpatim) and Seforno: When Yisrael do the will of Hashem they will experience one Sh'mitah (per seven years), as the Torah writes "Sheish Shanim Tizra es Artzecha ... "; but if they don't, they will have to keep four Sh'mitos - by leaving the land fallow in the first, third and fifth years, 3 followed by the Sh'mitah in the seventh.

-Moshav Zekenim: It is written after "Shabbos la'Shem" to teach that if you observe Shemitah properly, you will sow your field, i.e. you will not need to sell it; if not, you will need to sell it, and also your house and daughter (Kidushin 20a).
+Moshav Zekenim: It is written after "Shabbos la'Hashem" to teach us that if we observe Sh'mitah properly, we will sow our fields; if not, we will have to sell them, and subsequently, also our houses and our daughters (Kidushin 20a).

-What are the implications of "v'Asafta es Tevu'asah"?
+What are the connotations of "ve'Asafta es Tevu'asah"?